-Scripps MD Anderson Cancer Center is a leader in caring for people with laryngeal and hypopharyngeal cancers, commonly known as throat cancers.
+Scripps Cancer Center is a leader in caring for people with laryngeal and hypopharyngeal cancers, commonly known as throat cancers.
 Our oncology specialists treat these cancers with advanced therapies designed to eliminate disease and prevent recurrence, including minimally invasive surgery that uses small incisions, potentially resulting in shorter hospital stays and a faster recovery.

 Our multidisciplinary, collaborative board of cancer specialists reviews complex care plans to ensure patients receive the best possible care from diagnosis to recovery.